Fields of Remembrance

 Visiting the fields

-Each November The Royal British Legion has been inviting individuals from across the UK to join us to honour and remember loved ones who we have sadly lost serving in our Armed Forces.
+Each November, The Royal British Legion welcomes members of the public from across the UK to join us to honour and remember loved ones who we have sadly lost serving in our Armed Forces.

-The Fields of Remembrance are officially opened with a special Remembrance service where we honour The Two Minute Silence at 11:00am.
+The Fields of Remembrance are officially opened with a special Remembrance service where we honour The Two Minute Silence at 11am.
 A bugler plays the Last Post and the Exhortation is read.
+All the fields are open during daylight hours.
+Please note that on 11 November (Armistice Day), they can be very crowded.